joshproehl/weatherflow_tempest/README.md

 ```elixir
 config :weatherflow_tempest, :pubsub_name, MyApp.PubSub
 ```
-If none is defined it will output to a pubsub named :weatherflow_tempest
+If none is defined it will start a pubsub named :weatherflow_tempest and output events there.

 ## Usage

 ## License
 MIT License